Home

 • green tri-beads

-• 11.5 inch of lace ribbon, about 3/4 inch wide (see photo below to see what type to buy)
+• 11.5 inch of eyelet lace ribbon (lace with holes for ribbon), about 3/4 inch wide

 • small length of ribbon for bow (optional)